taichi/modernjs/modernjs.en.md

 When making an application, there is something like pains of birth, and consciousness turns to the option not taken to escape from it.
 You forget about what you truncated and why, you want to waste your time.

 When I become myself in such a state of mind, I will be able to reconsider just by a little going, if my entry comes out.
-For that purpose I wrote this entry.
+For that purpose, I wrote this entry.

 When I discuss with experts on application development with JavaScript, this entry would be a criterion for matching situation recognition.